josesamuel/autodroid/README.md

 ## 1. RecyclerView

-RecylerView is awesome, but it require you to do several mundane stuff just to make it work -- such as
+RecylerView is awesome, but it require you to create several boilerplate code just to make it work -- such as

 1. Create an Adapter class
 2. Create a ViewHolder class